Bedford Hospital improves after Care Quality Commission concerns

 But this time inspectors visited 10 wards and departments and found significant improvements.

-"We found staff treated patients in a dignified manner, and were respectful and caring in their approach," their report said.'Not complacent'
+"We found staff treated patients in a dignified manner, and were respectful and caring in their approach," their report said.

 More than 30 patients, or their relatives, and 60 staff were spoken to and the inspectors were satisfied their demands had been met.